Mathieu-Marthe/Design-Phishing-Email-Simulation/README.md

 - Mask the hyperlink within text
 - Use correct spelling and grammar
 - Add points of legitimacy

-Once you've submitted your email, we'll show you an example of a good phishing email.

 Here is the obvious fake: